Outdoor Bars and Restaurants to Visit this Summer in Toulouse

 7 Place Lange, 31300 Toulouse

-Another brand-new entry in the pop-up restaurant scene in Toulouse (not to be confused with Racine Café near Saint-Aubin) benefits from a location right at the foot of the Ferris wheel that is installed every summer on the Port Viguerie.
+Another entry in the pop-up restaurant scene in Toulouse (not to be confused with Racine Café near Saint-Aubin) benefits from a location right at the foot of the Ferris wheel that is installed every summer on the Port Viguerie.
 The owners, however, are no stranger to the Toulouse restaurant scene, having owned a restaurant on the Place Saint Etienne together, as well as being chosen to have a stand in the new food court at the Halles de la Cité that is currently under works.
 They serve seafood, shellfish, grilled meats and some “healthy” options like protein bowls and fresh juice.
 Grab lunch, dinner, or even a post-Ferris wheel drink, as they’re open until midnight during the week and 1am on weekends.
 Reserve by phone at 06 45 43 78 92.

 Hans’l & Bretz’l Biergarten